Busy Phillips Shares Video Of Her And Gal-Pal Doing Their Best To Dance Like Lindsay Lohan

 And lastly, Rumer Willis chimed in saying, “I am dead.”

-Phillips and Oxford apparently want to keep the trend going as Phillips asked her more than one million followers to “tag” the ladies if they attempt to try their hands at dancing like Lohan.
+Phillips and Oxford apparently want to keep the trend going as Phillips asked her more than 1 million followers to “tag” the ladies if they attempt to try their hands at dancing like Lohan.
 The I Feel Pretty actress then shared a video of one fan accepting the challenge on her Instagram Story.

 Lohan, who was a beloved child and teen actress, began filming her reality TV show in August.
 While she already has her beach club in Mykonos, it has been reported that she is looking to expand her clubs within Greece.